mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 - Goodnight Airplanes
     - Diggers
     - Steam Trains
-- Ordinary People Change the World biographies by Brad Meltzer (series)
+- *Ordinary People Change the World* biographies by Brad Meltzer (series)
 - *The Berenstain Bears* by Stan and Jan Berenstain (series)
-- *Go Dog Go* by P.D.
+- P.D.
 Eastman
+	- *Go Dog Go*
-- *Sam and the Firefly* by P.D.
-Eastman
+	- *Sam and the Firefly*
+- Jan Brett
-- *Gingerbread Baby* by Jan Brett
+- *Gingerbread Baby*
 	- *The Mitten* by Jan Brett
 - Winnie the Pooh
 - Pout Pout Fish
-- Little engine that could
+- The Little Engine That Could
-- Priddy baby
+- Priddy Baby
 - Curious George
-- Harold And the purple crayon
+- Harold And the Purple Crayon
-- Raccoon that makes vehicles
+- ==Raccoon that makes vehicles==
 - Madeline
 - *Stellaluna* by Janell Cannon
 - *Diggersaurs* by Michael Whaite